How a wealthy collector contrived to play a practical joke from the grave on the trustees of the British museum.

 Francis Douce, portrait by James Barry

-When he died in 1834 he left an unusual stipulation in his will.
-He wanted all his personal papers donated to the British Museum, but they were to be first sealed in a box and only opened sixty-six years after his death.
-The text of his unusual will was recorded in The Gentleman's Magazine
+When he died in 1834, Douce left the bulk of his collection to the Bodleian Library.
+The gift consisted of some 15,000 books, 50,000 prints and drawings, and a large collection of coins.
+It was one of the library's most valuable bequests ever.
+However, Douce included an additional, unusual stipulation in his will.
+He wanted all his personal papers donated to the British Museum, but they were first to be sealed in a box and only opened sixty-six years after his death.
+The text of this directive was recorded in The Gentleman's Magazine

 (July to December, 1834, Vol. II, New Series, p.217):

 "I desire my executor to collect together all my letters and correspondence, all my private manuscripts, and unfinished or even finished essays or intended work or works, memorandum books, especially such as are marked in the inside of their covers with a red cross, with the exception only of such articles as he may think proper to destroy, as my diaries, or other articles of a merely private nature, and to put them into a strong box, to be sealed up, without lock or key, and with a brass-plate, inscribed "Mr. Douce's papers, to be opened on the 1st. of January 1900," and then to deposit this box in the British Museum, or, if the Trustees should decline receiving it, I then wish it to remain with the other things bequeathed to the Bodleian Library."

 Sixty-six years is an extremely long time to make someone (even an institution) wait, and there were grumbles from scholars about the oddity of this bequest.
 For instance, in the August 21, 1880 edition of Notes and Queries

 , one scholar wrote in with this complaint: